 We are listed in California directories of high schools and receive mailings from colleges and universities.
-UHS is in contact with the UC office at UC Merced and at Stanford, and we send students to local interview for Harvard.
+UHS is in contact with the UC office at UC Merced and at Stanford, and we send students to local interviews for Harvard.
 UHS students are accepted at highly selective colleges and universities.
 UHS has a College Advisor who works with students in preparation for college admissions.

 Homework averages about a half-hour per course per night.

 UHS uses PowerSchool for record keeping.
-This is an on-line service, enabling parents to access their student’s grades and attendance at any time 24/7 on the Internet.
+This is an online service, enabling parents to access their student’s grades and attendance at any time 24/7 on the Internet.
 Families without Internet access may contact the school and request a loaner computer.